Condamine River: History

 For at least 12,000 years, parts of the water catchment have been the lands of the Bundjalung people.
 The Condamine River was named by Allan Cunningham in 1827 for Thomas de la Condamine, a former aide-de-camp to Governor Ralph Darling, who became the colony's first Collector of Internal Revenue.
 Patrick Leslie was the first European settler in the area.
 He established Canning Downs station in 1840, near Warwick.

 In 1843, the European traveller and explorer Ludwig Leichhardt noted that the river was completely waterless with only deep waterholes present.
 Wells in the sandy soil needed to be dug 35 feet to reach water.

 The European explorer, Thomas Mitchell, crossed the Balonne River on St George's Day, 23 April 1846.
-The next year, Leichhardt set out to examine the course of the Condamine River.
+The next year, Leichhardt spent 6 weeks exploring the course of the Condamine River.